 Sahara arrived in Miami in 1973 after the death of her husband; the couple had no children.
 The sisters were reunited after the longest separation that they had ever endured.
 The twins soon resumed their artistic collaboration in Miami.
 Michael Scull, Haydée's son, became interested in art making at a very young age.
 While still in elementary school, he made a small clay figurine for his mother, who then invited Michael to begin making art with her and Sahara.
 Years, later, Michael Scull's daughter Haydée won a school prize for a beach scene painting, prompting the Sculls to invite her to make art with them as well.
 Some of the Scull's work bears only (the elder) Haydée Scull's signature, although the family worked as a unit to produce the piece.
 Haydée Scull once said that she did the background and faces, Michael Scull constructed the bodies and Sahara filled in the details.
 When Michael Scull's daughter Haydée joined the collaboration, she completed the lettering and other details.
 Haydée Scull commented on their collaboration as one of harmony and said that they always had the same ideas and inspiration for their works.

-In 1991, the city of Miami commissioned the Sculls to create a painting to commemorate a visit by Queen Elizabeth of England.
+In 1991 the city of Miami commissioned the Sculls to create a painting to commemorate a visit by Queen Elizabeth of England.
 The Queen was painted at Viscaya Palace, a well-known Miami landmark.
 In the piece, the Queen is standing on one of the stone boats that adorn the grounds of Viscaya.
 She is feeding the manatees wearing her trademark gloves.
 The painting was presented to Queen Elizabeth as she toured Viscaya Palace.
 In 1995 the internationally renowned Cuban singer Willy Chirino commissioned the sculls to create a painting for the cover of he's new CD called "Asere".

 The Scull sisters were known for their flamboyant, sometimes outrageous, matching outfits, many of which they designed and made themselves.
 They were fixtures on the Miami party and social scene.
 Their appearances were almost performance art.
 The sisters never let themselves be seen out of costume.
 They were called bookends, identical except that Haydée draped her hair to the right and Sahara draped her hair to the left.
 Sahara never learned to speak English; Haydée Scull conducted business for them, always listening to her soft-spoken sister offering advice in Spanish.